 Hey guys, how’s it going?
 Rahul here coming in with a brand new blog.
 I hope everyone is having a great, safe, and healthy week.
+I realised that I had completely forgotten to post this blog.
 So, let’s begin.

 The rebels go up against the Azami administration in a series of bouts.